rombru/mongodb_layer/README.md

 - Support other type of geometry
 - Support other formats of geometry
 - Automatically verify the installation of pymongo
-- Support projection with an other CRS
+- Support projection with another CRS
+- Allow geometry field to be nested in an object
+- Allow geometry field to be nested in an array